Does TMS Therapy work? (Data & Testimonials)

 Clinically Reviewed by:

-Large clinical studies consistently find that a significant portion of patients using Transcranial Magnetic Stimulation (TMS) experience meaningful symptom improvement, and some reach full remission.
+Large clinical studies consistently find that a significant portion of patients using Transcranial Magnetic Stimulation (TMS) therapy experience meaningful symptom improvement, and some reach full remission.

 Approximate Number of Studies